craigrmc/alignment/essay.md

 * 2020s is the transition decade
 * 2030s will be the babysitter phase
 * Complexities of FSD Autopilot and Vibe Coding

+When will this happen?
+Will this be a fast takeoff with AGI in 3 years and ASI in 5 to 10 years as Daniel Kokotajlo portray?
+Will it be a slow takeoff with AGI in 5 years and ASI in 20 years as Ray Kurzweil portrays?
+The distiction is minor, the AIs are coming and they will be here soon.

+The general public can be forgiven for thinking that this is just another fade.
+If the first and last impression was ChatGPT running GPT-3 the technology could seem tame or effectively useless.
+This can be further damaged by doing a simple web search and have AI slop answers be servered with the web links.
+But has the public updated to the impressive upgrades to AI?
+Things are happening fast, ChatGPT no longer uses GPT-3.
+OpenAI is working on next generation datacenters to make it even smarter than today's state of the art models.
+Not many humans seem to be waking up to the reality that within 5 years there will be autonomus AI Agents smarter than GPT-4 running continously on the internet.
+It still seems like science fiction, outside the Overton Window.
+But this is real, it is happening now.

+Adjacent to language models is self-driving cars.
+FSD Autopilot is both smart and dumb at the same time.
+Sometimes it can seemlessly interact with humans on the road, stopping to let another vehicle on the road or making a lane change when there is not enough room.
+Othertimes it can miss a turn into a driveway just because the GPS data and map data are not in perfect sync.
+Vibe coding has it's early adopters but is mostly hated.
+It can not be reliably used in production code.
+But this is the transition decade, the era when AIs are both smart and dumd.
+The transistion decade will end soon and the AI will just be smart and not dumb anymore.
+The sharp jagged edges of intelligence will be rounded out.
+The flood waters are rising as Max Tegmark would say.

+Even the slow timeline is fast.

 ### 2D The Measure of a Man